popily/blog/_posts/2016-01-16-popily-api-intro.md

 ---
-layout: narrative
+layout: post
 title: Getting to Know the Popily API
 author: Jonathon Morgan
 ---

 Let's walk through how to get started with our new "analytics as a service" platform, so you can go from raw data to cool interactive visualizations in just a few lines of code.

 First step, grab the `popily-api` package from pypi.

 {% highlight python %}
 pip install popily-api